 Want Your Kid To Inherit $500 Million In 30 Years?
 Simple!
 Join The 100+ Women Who've Been Impregnanted By Tech Billionaire Pavel Durov

 There are so many ways to earn massive fortunes nowadays.
 For example, countless lucky investors have gotten obscenely rich thanks to early crypto investments.
 A handful of attractive performers are on pace to top $100 million in earnings, thanks to OnlyFans.
-A 24-year-old streamer just paid $25 million for a Florida mansion.
-Some influencers make enough money to buy a brand new Ferrari with just a single Instagram post.
+In June, a 24-year-old streamer paid $25 million for a Florida mansion.
+Some influencers make enough money to buy a brand-new Ferrari with just a single Instagram post.
 Late last year, British singer Lily Allen claimed she makes more money selling pictures of her feet online than she does from her Spotify streams.

 But if you want to just sit back (actually, lie down) and earn generational wealth (literally!), without having to buy crypto, get naked, stream endlessly on Twitch, build and maintain an Instagram following, or take pictures of your feet… a new path has emerged!